mconbere/wk/README.md

 ## Setup

-For any workspace that needs workspace specific scripts run, create a `.wk` script with the necessary commands.
-For instance, setting your GOPATH in the root directory of a Go workspace:
+For any workspace that needs workspace specific scripts run, create a an executable script named `.wk` in the root directory of the workspace.
+For instance, to set your GOPATH you would add the following `.wk` file in the root directory of a Go workspace:

 ```
 #!/bin/bash